Table of Contents[Hide][Show]

 I’ve said before that I am with coconut oil like the dad in “My Big Fat Greek Wedding” is with Windex!

 Coconut oil has a wide array of health benefits, hair and skin uses, and purposes around the home.
-I starting using it a decade ago before it became popular and widely available in grocery stores.
+I started using it a decade ago before it became popular and widely available in grocery stores.

 Why?
 I’ll tell you!